pts/muxzcat/README.txt

 * It doesn't work with Avian 0.6 (it uses some classes not available there).
 * Its memory usage is constant + 100 KiB + dictionary size, so it doesn't keep the entire uncompressed data in memory.

+muxzcat is portable because:

+* It works with old (pre-2000) C and C++ compilers.
+* It works on old (pre-2000) systems: Linux 2.6, Windows 95.
+* It has good library compatibility by not using any libraries on Linux (not even libc.so.6) and using only 4 functions in kernel32.dll on Windows.
+* It works with old (pre-2000) versions of Java: the minimum is Java 1.0.2 (released on 1995-09-16).
+* It works with old (pre-2000) versions of Perl: the minimum is Perl 5.004_04 (released on 1997-10-15).

 Which Java program to use: muxzcat.java or muxzcatj12.jar?